rotaki/tpcc-runner/docs/PHANTOMS.md

 Masstree provides good interface to implement Node Verify style phantom protection.
 See https://github.com/wattlebirdaz/masstree-wrapper for more detail.

 Note that phantoms are also possible due to lookups and deletes that fail.
-In the current implementation of TPC-C, as soon as failure is detected the transaction will abort, thus this is not a problem.
+In the current implementation of TPC-C, as soon as failure is detected a transaction will abort, thus this is not a problem.
 However, if you are trying to implement a protocol that continues even when a failure is detected, you need to implement phantom protection for these in addition to range queries.